Dara Singh (Bajrang Dal): Criminal activities

-Graham Staines murder
+Murder of Graham Staines

 On 22 January 1999, at Manoharpur village in Keonjhar district, Orissa, a mob led by Dara Singh attacked Graham Staines's station wagon with Staines and his two sons, Philip (aged 10) and Timothy (aged 6), inside.
 Chanting "Jai Bajarang Bali", the mob set fire to the station wagon and all three were burned to death.
 Dara Singh does not appear to have used any legal remedy against being troubled by any of Staines's activities that would have provoked him into killing the missionary and his young sons.
 Other perpetrators in the killing included Bhimasen Mahanta, Rajat Das and Mahendra Hembram.
 The Central Bureau of Investigation had charged a total of 18 persons in the case in June 1999.
 Of those formally sentenced to life imprisonment, only Hembram was acquitted In September 2003, the Khordha Sessions Court sentenced Dara Singh to death for his role in the murders.

 Subsequent to his arrest, Singh's supporters formed several organisations, including Dara Singh Parijan Suraksha Samiti (Council for Aiding the Family of Dara Singh), Dharmarakhyak Sri Dara Singh Bachao Samiti (Committee to defend Dara Singh, the Protector of our Dharma), and Dara Sena (Dara's Army), claiming to espouse his cause.
 These groups describe him as the saviour of Hinduism.
 There was also a "Free Dara Singh" website.
 Several small booklets with titles like Mono Ku Chhui Gola (He Has Touched Our Hearts), or Mu Dara Singh Kahuchi (This is Dara Singh Speaking), eulogising Singh and criticising the activities of Staines and other Christian missionaries, were circulated in the region.

 The Wadhwa Commission (led by Justice D. P. Wadhwa, a sitting judge of the Supreme Court of India), stated that the Bajrang Dal was not involved in the murder of Staines, justifying its non-examination of the role of the Bajrang Dal on the grounds that the Dal was a peaceful and legal organization.
 Wadhwa cleared Staines of allegations that he had forcibly converted locals.
 However, the National Commission for minorities (NCM) disputed the commission's finding and highlighted Singh's connections with the Bajrang Dal.
 The NCM also suggested that the killers were from Bajrang Dal, because the attackers chanted "long live the Bajrang Dal" before the attacks.
 Wadhwa condemned Dara Singh, but exonerated Bajrang Dal, the RSS and the BJP for providing the intellectual motivation and sustenance for the crime to be cold-bloodedly carried out.